-Mosquitoes are an insect that nobody should tolerate, not even for ten minutes.
+Mosquitoes in your Van Nuys yard are an insect that nobody should tolerate, not even for ten minutes.
 These pests swarm in large numbers, and the females bite us to consume blood meals, leaving behind itchy, unsightly welts.

 A mosquito’s appearance will vary by species, but all have similar characteristics.
 Mosquitoes have thin black bodies, wings that are the length of their body, a proboscis (and elongated piercing mouthpart), and six long skinny legs.
 The mosquito’s wings create a buzzing sound that often causes you to hear them before seeing them.